OptimistikSAS/OIBus/local-development/developer-readme.md

 #### Seed databases with random data

-Once you have run the docker compose, you can check if the services are running correctly by connecting to them with a client (TablePro, Sequel Pro, MongoDB Compass etc.) using the credentials from the env file.
+Once you have run the docker compose, you can check if the services are running correctly by connecting to them with a client (TablePlus, Sequel Pro, MongoDB Compass etc.) using the credentials from the env file.
 If the connection can be established then we can seed the databases.
 The seeder can be run with the following command from the `database-seeder` folder: `node seed-db.js db=<database-type>`, where the `<database-type>` attribute should be changed to one of the following types: **mysql, mssql, postgresql, oracle**.
 This will create a table in the database (if it does not exist already) containing a temperature field, and seed random temperature value in every second until you stop the script.
 If some error is logged, take a look at your connection credentials, the issue may be there.
+The `db` argument is mandatory, but you can choose one between two other (optional) parameters:
+- `bulk-insert` - if this parameter is given, its value represents how many rows should be inserted in the database
+- `live-insert` - if this parameter is given, its value represents the milliseconds of how often should insert a new row in the database

+If no additional parameter is given, the `live-insert` will be the default behaviour with 1000ms.

 ### Commit and branch naming conventions